xploreout/comment-app/README.md

-# This is a Feedback & comment  app
+# This is a React Feedback application